Robert Wishart: The Bishop and the Bruce

 On 10 February 1306 Robert Bruce and a small party of supporters killed John Comyn, a leading rival, in the chapel of the Greyfriars, Dumfries.
 It was an act of political rebellion: perhaps even more serious, it was an act of supreme sacrilege.
 He now faced the future as an outlaw and an excommunicate, an enemy of the state and the church.
-It was to be many years before the Pope was prepared to forgive him; but the support of Wishart and the other Scottish bishops was of inestimable importance at this moment of crisis.
+It was to be many years before the Pope was prepared to forgive him, but the support of Wishart and the other Scottish bishops was of inestimable importance at this moment of crisis.

 Bruce went to Glasgow where he met Wishart, in whose diocese the murder had been committed.
 Rather than excommunicating the earl Wishart immediately gave him absolution and urged his flock to rise in his support.
 He then accompanied Bruce to Scone, the site of all Scottish coronations.
 They there met his brother bishops of St Andrews and Moray, as well as other prominent churchmen, in what gives the appearance of a well-arranged plan.
 Less than seven weeks after the killing in Dumfries, along with a number of prominent lay figures they all witnessed the coronation of King Robert I on 25 March.
 The country was immediately put on a war footing, with Wishart himself, despite his advancing years, being in the forefront of the preparations.
-The timber the English had given him to repair the bell tower of Glasgow Cathedral was used for making siege engines, and he took personal charge of the assault on Cupar Castle in Fife, 'like a man of war', as the enemy later complained.
+The timber the English had given him to repair the bell tower of Glasgow Cathedral was used for making siege engines, and he took personal charge of the assault on Cupar Castle in Fife, "like a man of war", as the enemy later complained.

 All these hopes and efforts were soon frustrated by the advance of an English army under Aymer de Valence in the summer of 1306: Bruce was defeated at the Battle of Methven, soon to be forced into hiding, and Wishart was captured at Cupar.
 He was taken south in chains, and incarcerated in an English dungeon, saved only from execution by his clerical orders.
-Edward was delighted with the capture of this 'traitor and rebel', and wrote to the Pope in September telling him that Wishart, along with William de Lamberton, was being held in close confinement, and that custody of the see of Glasgow had been entrusted to Geoffery de Mowbray.
+Edward was delighted with the capture of this "traitor and rebel", and wrote to the Pope in September telling him that Wishart, along with William de Lamberton, was being held in close confinement, and that custody of the see of Glasgow had been entrusted to Geoffery de Mowbray.

 Wishart was to remain in prison for the next eight years, going blind in the course of his captivity.
 He may have been held for some of the time in Wisbech Castle in the Isle of Ely.

 It was not until after King Robert's triumph at the Battle of Bannockburn that he was released as part of a prisoner exchange.
-He returned to Scotland to live out his life in relative peace, finally dying in Glasgow in November 1316, 'indisputedly one of the great figures in the struggle for Scottish independence, ... the patron and friend of Wallace and Bruce, the persistent opponent of Plantagenet pretensions, an unheroic hero of the long war.'
-(Barrow, 1976, p.
-372).
+He returned to Scotland to live out his life in relative peace, finally dying in Glasgow in November 1316, "indisputedly one of the great figures in the struggle for Scottish independence ... the patron and friend of Wallace and Bruce, the persistent opponent of Plantagenet pretensions, an unheroic hero of the long war".